datapunkz/cicd-chaos/README.md

 ```
 ./ex2_to_config.sh
 ```
+You can see the two chaos engineering experiments we will unleash via `chaos-experiments/experiment1.sh` and `chaos-experiments/experiment2.sh`.
+This leverages Gremlin's API, you can see the other API calls you can make via our [example][3] or use [Gremlin API Examples][4]
 ### Trigger the Exercise 2 Pipeline on CircleCI

 Which ever copy method you chose you must run a `git commit` & `git push` of the modified `.circleci/config.yml` in order for CircleCI to execute the Exercise 1 CI/Cd pipeline.
 Once the git push is executed you can observe your build execute the directives inside the config.yml file.